-- Dot Gain Compensation Curves on page 45,
+- Dot Gain Compensation Curves on page 46,

-- DGC Curve Strategies on page 46,
+- DGC Curve Strategies on page 47,

-- PressSync Curves on page 47,
+- PressSync Curves on page 48,

 - PressSync Curve Sets on page 49,

 - The Curves Database on page 49.

 - You can use SmartNames resolving to the exact name of the Single Curve, Curve Strategy (including the extension) or PressSync curve. - This will set the Press Curve type to Unknown in the ticket, but will resolve to the correct curve type if the SmartNames are correct. - 3.
-If you notice a specific problem in your job, and you want to compensate for it without changing your main curves, you can apply some corrections (to all separations).
+If desired, you can also apply a specific press curve to a specific separation (when launching the task on a single file).